Pacers hope home matchup vs. Hornets provides boost

 Charlotte had a season-low four 3-pointers on Sunday in a 113-91 home loss to the Atlanta Hawks.
 The Hornets struggled again from long range on Tuesday night, going 10-for-31.

-Charlotte forward Gordon Hayward missed the past two games due to a sore right foot.
+Charlotte forward Gordon Hayward missed the past two games due to a sore right foot and was placed in the league’s health and safety protocol earlier Wednesday.

 “Other guys have to step up,” Borrego said.
 “That’s the bottom line.
 Everybody wants minutes.
 Here’s your opportunity.”